 Ever try to place a nameplate in a hard-to-reach location?
 Screws and wires can be a source of frustration.
 This is where having an adhesive backing can be a lifesaver as a quick application also means less of a headache.

-The tags fit perfectly flat against the surface, and 24-48 hours after application are set.
+The metal nameplates fit perfectly flat against the surface, and 24-48 hours after application are set.

-It is able to attach tags to a wide range of surfaces.
+It is able to attach nameplates to a wide range of surfaces.
 It is also compatible with a wide range of nameplate materials.

 - Stainless Steel